anton-derkach1/binarizations/README.md

 * **Vertices:** $n = 80$ non-root vertices.
 * **Demands & Capacity:** All vertices have unitary demands with a vehicle capacity of $C = 5$.

-## 📐 Formulations Considered
+## Formulations Considered
-The LP files in this repository correspond to the following binarization techniques:
+The LP files in this repository correspond to the following formulations:

 | Abbreviation | Formulation Description |
 | :--- | :--- |